11 keys to sticking with your diabetes medications

 6. Label pill bottles with stickers of different colors to distinguish between nighttime and daytime doses.

 7. Avoid missing a dose by getting medication refills at least four days before running out.
-Better yet, enroll in a free medication refill program to make sure you never run low on your meds.
+Enrolling in a free medication refill program can help ensure you never run low on your meds.
 You can receive a call or text when your prescriptions are ready for pickup.
+You might also be able to order your medicine and get it delivered in the mail, so you don't have to worry about picking it up.
+It may be possible to get a three-month supply at one time.
+This means you would only have to order it four times each year.
+Ask your healthcare provider or pharmacist about these options.

-12. If you often forget to take your medications, ask your health care provider if it’s possible to simplify your dosing regimen.
-You can also enlist a family member to remind you when it’s time to dose.
+11. If you often forget to take your medications, ask your healthcare provider if it’s possible to simplify your dosing regimen.
+You can also enlist a family member to remind you when it’s time to take a dose.

 More On